Automating schema drift detection between source and graph

 def detect_drift(source_contract: Dict[str, Any], graph_schema: Dict[str, Any]) -> List[str]:

-"""Compare source contract against live graph schema and return drift violations."""
+"""Diff the declared source contract against the live graph and list violations."""

 for label, props in source_contract.get("nodes", {}).items():